 By thinking about this subject, we cannot ignore the weight that words carry.
 “Negative” and “positive” are heavy words loaded with meanings, biases, generalizations, and intentions.
 They bear intense and rarely questioned emotional responses.
 I believe that most of us will subscribe to something “positive” with much more ease when compared to something “negative.”
 As we have been trying to demonstrate, this is one the main attractions of positive thinking: its link with easiness.
 By opposition, negative thinking like Bosco, Bion, or the stoics see it does not imply that we necessarily choose the most challenging resolution.
 It is not about embracing difficulty to the detriment of easiness.
 It is about a commitment to the truth, even if it points to a path that is not easy.

-As a professional in the field, I find, more often than I would like, that coaching is associated with the worst characteristics of negative thinking.
+As a professional in the field, I find, more often than I would like, that coaching is associated with the worst characteristics of positive thinking.
 The “yes you can” doctrine is used many times out of context and in a frivolous and sensationalist way.

 I accept and adhere to the perspective that advocates that coaching aims to facilitate the learning process, its incorporation and its manifestation practically and concretely.
 However, that does not necessarily mean that the process is easy nor that is possible to circumvent difficulty or avoid uncertainty.
 On the contrary, the facilitation of learning and change processes may imply accepting challenges, creating resolution strategies and developing skills and virtues that are a byproduct of negative thinking.